 The root cause of the issue stems from a failure of the factory installed engine mounts.
-As I performed a few of these replacements I’ve seen motor mount failure on mostly the first and second generation Ford Focus coupes, sedans and wagons.
+As I performed a few of these replacements, I’ve seen motor mount failure on the first and second generation Ford Focus coupes, sedans and wagons.

-With that said, the Ford Focus engine vibration problem caused by a collapsed or failed motor mount remains a common issue on all of the possible power train options.
+With that said, the vibration problem caused by a collapsed or failed motor mount remains a common issue on all of the possible power train options.

 Even though you might have a bad engine mount you need to verify the part number against your year, engine size, transmission and specific model.

-The interesting thing about the Ford Focus engine vibration problem is the slow onset of the symptoms.
+The interesting thing about this Ford Focus engine problem is the slow onset of the symptoms.
 They literally creep up on you so slowly that it may take some time for you to actually realize that something’s wrong or at least not normal.

 With that said, when I had a customer show up with a 2004 Focus ST model complaining about a rough running engine, the symptom that caught my attention became the loose coins dancing in the ashtray.